divijg19/Grimoire/README.md

 License & contact

 This project is a learning exercise; no license is included by default.
-If you intend to reuse or distribute, add a LICENSE file to reflect your preferred terms.